Day Camp Frequently Asked Questions

 Pick up times: Pick up time for regular day camp - 5:00 pm -5:30 pm.

-- Please Note: A late fee will be assessed for parents/guardian arriving later than the agreed upon registration time of 5:30 PM.
-The late fee is charged in increments of 15 minutes at a rate of $5 / 15 minutes.
+Please Note: A late pickup fee will be assessed for parents/guardian arriving later than 6:00 PM.
+The late fee is charged at $1/minutes (rounded to the next 5 minute section ie. 6:02pm = 6:05pm)

 What if I arrive late, need to check out a camper early or have an unplanned absence?

 We look forward to each camper’s arrival so if something comes up let us know.
 While we attempt to accommodate those arriving late or leaving early please schedule appointments before or after camp.
-As soon as possible call (918)946-8393, Leave a message, if necessary.
+As soon as possible call or text (918)928-5955, Leave a message, if necessary.
 Our schedule varies every day and we want to be sure camp day is smooth for everyone.

 Can those hours be extended?